Insurance Coverage

 Private Insurance

-We are In-Network with the following private insurance companies: Blue Cross Blue Shield, Federal BCBS, Anthem Blue Cross, United, and MVP.
+We are In-Network with the following private insurance companies: Blue Cross Blue Shield, Federal BCBS, Anthem Blue Cross and MVP.
+We have two providers that are in network with CIGNA (Dr. Kerry Boyle and Jennifer Etheridge), please be sure to book appointments with these providers if you would like to bill CIGNA.

 Co-Pay – Some insurance plans cover the full cost of a acupuncture treatments, and the patient pays a set amount, called a copay, each visit.
 Amounts vary by plan, but commonly range from $25-$40 per visit.